 • Under absolutely no circumstances will substitutions of either corrected pages or new drafts of the entry screenplay(s) be made.
 Screenplays will not be returned.

 • If a submitted screenplay becomes optioned, produced or purchased between the time of submission and the end of the judging period, that screenplay will no longer be eligible.

-• Competition judges, readers and employees of the Oxford Film Festival Screenplay Competition, past and present, and their immediate friends and families, are not eligible to enter.
+• Competition judges, readers and paid employees of the Oxford Film Festival Screenplay Competition, past and present, and their immediate friends and families, are not eligible to enter.

 • Screenplays, including outlines, treatments, pitches, log lines or any developmental material related to screenplay, that have previously won any contest, competition, grant, lab, fellowship, mentorship, reading or award of any kind, are not eligible.

 • Screenplays submitted under a pen name will be immediately disqualified.

 • Screenplay titles cannot be changed upon resubmission under any circumstances.

 • Screenplays uploaded or posted online to the public are not eligible.

 To be considered for the Oxford Film Festival, the filmmaker must provide a working link (with or without password) to a digital screener on Vimeo, YouTube, or equivalent through FilmFreeway.
 DVD and E-mail submissions are not considered at all.